cihatpala/Image-Search-Bing-API/README.md

 # Image-Search-Bing-API
 ## An API where you can quickly create a dataset for training in Deep Learning

+# Step 0 (Getting keys from Microsoft)

+* First, log in to your microsoft account.
+>Note: You should be given a free trial key. - as an experiment - (The current situation is unknown.)

+* Go to this link: https://azure.microsoft.com/en-us/try/cognitive-services/my-apis/?api=bing-image-search-api
+   >Note: Key1 and Key2 must be values.
+Note them because they will be pasted into the code.

 # Step 1 (Requirements)

 * ###  Python
    Download: https://www.python.org/downloads/